theo978/SDFPP-2025/README.md

 # 💼 SDFPP Resume Project

-Welcome to your first major **portfolio project** in the Software Development Foundation Portfolio Project (SDFPP).
-In this challenge, you’ll create your very own online resume — a personal website that shows off your skills, experience, and code style using **HTML and CSS**.
+Welcome to your first major **portfolio project** in the Software Development Program is a resume project (SDFPP).
+In this challenge, using a [Figma design file](https://www.figma.com/design/fM2tutgIH0k1SrNir4MVe3/SDF-Resume-Project-STUDENT-REFERENCE-FILE?node-id=0-1&t=yGSXI1yv4AgjKBvA-1) as reference, you’ll create your very own online resume — a personal website that shows off your skills, experience, and code style using **HTML and CSS**.

 This is not just practice — this is something you can proudly include in your portfolio and share with future employers!